leoarthurwall/Click-n-Brick/README.md

 ### Market Research: Overview

 With the brief analysed, it was time to gain a better understanding of the product and its users.
-To achieve this, we performed a series of primary and secondary research methods.
+To achieve this, we carried out primary and secondary research.

 ### Primary Research